Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/command_line_outline.md

 * `ls -l`: show enhanced file information, including date and time stamps and owner
 * `ls -g`: same as `-l`, but omits author.
 * `ls -t`: list in timestamp order
-* `ls --color`: if you're using Git Bash, your list will already be colorized, but for other shells this command colorizes output so filetypes and directories are different.
+* `ls --color`: colored output for clarity. <!--If you’re using Git Bash, your list will already be colorized, but for other shells this command colorizes output so filetypes and directories are different.-->

 ## Monday, 11:00–12:30: Command line 1